Sharmadean Reid: Beautystack

 Reid became frustrated by the lack of technological solutions in beauty booking software.
 Reid founded BeautyStack alongside Daniel Woodbury and Ken Lalobo, an image-based booking system for beauty professionals, in May 2017.
 Beautystack closed a seed-funding round in 2018, raising over £1 million.
 This made Reid one of few black women worldwide to raise over £1 million.
 The platform allows influential beauty professionals to form networks.
 It was described as an Instagram-LinkedIn hybrid, combining social discovery with in-app booking.
 The app launched with a pop-up shop in Kings Cross, as well as a magazine and video.
+In 2021, BeautyStack evolved into The Stack to become a members club that involved other topics apart from beauty.

 Awards and honours

 Her awards and honours include; an MBE (Member of the Order of the British Empire) in the 2015 Queen's Birthday Honours for her services to the nail and beauty industry, a Marie Claire Future Shaper Award.
 In 2018 she received a CEW Achiever Award.
+In 2021 she won The Bold Future Award at the 2021 Bold Woman Awards.

+New Methods for Women

+In June 2024, Reid released her book New Methods for Women published by Penguin.
+The hardback featured 49 essays offering perspectives on life, career, friendship, parenting, and selfhood.
+The paperback was released in June 2025 featuring two new essays and a new cover.

+39BC

+In August 2025, Reid launched her fragrance and bathing brand 39BC, inspired by Cleopatra, the brand launched with a collection of four scented body oil cleansers.
+In December 2025, Reid announced on LinkedIn that the brand was now stocked in Selfridges.